-Fall is upon us once again and the days are slowly but surely getting shorter.
-The lack of daylight can be hazardous to runners and walkers, so we put together a list of some essential gear to help you to see and be seen at night.
+Fall is upon us once again and the amount of daylight hours has dramatically decreased.
+Being out in the dark can be hazardous to runners and walkers, so we put together a list of some essential gear to help you to see and be seen at night.

 1. Light Source: Having a light is important for a number of reasons--a light will not only make you much more visible to traffic, but just as important you will be able to see the path in front of you.
 Many accidents at night are often simply falls from not being able to see an uneven sidewalk or pothole, which can easily be avoided by simply carrying a light of some type.
 Obviously we are partial to Knuckle Lights, but Headlamps and Flashlights are other options.